lkaihua/carp/dev.md

 [x] To have a breadcrumb navigation bar
 [x] To abbreviate very long folder/file name smartly [x] To dynamically load images to preview
-[ ] To highlight video or image files in current folder
+[ ] To highlight certain category of files in current folder

 ### Nice to have
 [ ] To have a config yaml.
 [ ] To highlight the previous folder after navigation to upper folder.
-[ ] To generate thumbnails when entering a gallery folder
+[ ] To generate thumbnails when entering a gallery folder [ ] A web-based local admin panel and a remote rich media browser.
+[ ] Simple password protection.
+[ ] Prompt to get Admin's confirmation to generate thumbnails of images/vidoes.
+This sounds unsafe, write operation from html access.
+    1. To resize image to a thumbnail
+    2. https://github.com/xfrr/goffmpeg to extract first frame of video
+    3. Show a progress of above progress

 ### Work log